What Is the Average Cost to Gut and Remodel a House?

 - Flooring Flooring costs run the gamut and depend largely on the size of the space as well as the material you choose.
 Installing carpeting, for example, only costs around $1,500, while higher-end floors like laminate or wood cost about $2,800 and $4,200, respectively.

 Any changes to the HVAC system on the property will add additional expenses to the project.
-A new air conditioning unit typically runs $5,000 or more, while new insulation costs about $1,500.
+A new air conditioning unit typically runs $5,000 or more, while new blown-in insulation costs about $1,400.
 Moving the home to a solar-powered system averages at around $20,000 total.

 Getting the Most from Your Remodel